-As you smack down in front of your television and watch your favorite shows, you might want a bowl of popcorn to snack on.
-Everyone knows popcorn is great for munching on when watching movies.
-But there is one problem if you own a dog.
-He or she probably enjoys watching TV with you.
-Likewise, your popcorn will be a target as your K9 eyes that delicious snack sitting in your lap.
+As you relax in front of your television, you might want a bowl of popcorn to snack on.
+Popcorn is great for munching during a movie but there’s one problem if you own a dog.
+Your popcorn will be a target as your K9 eyes that delicious snack sitting in your lap.

-It can be particularly hard to say no when they turn on that all-too-familiar charm as those puppy dog eyes are right there in your face.
-As the tension builds, you may have wondered if it is alright to give popcorn to a dog.
-This can be quite a conundrum as the stare-down unfolds right there in your living room.
+It can be hard to say no when they turn on the charm with those puppy dog eyes.
+As the tension builds, you may have wondered if it’s alright to give popcorn to a dog.
+This can be quite a conundrum as the stare-down unfolds in your living room.

 Don’t feel guilty for not sharing.
 Popcorn is 100% pure people food and we’ve all heard stories of people food being toxic or even fatal for dogs.